polifonia-project/portal/README.md

   - extends:
      - web-portal-prototypes
 bibliography:
-- main-publication:"Renda, Giulia, Marco Grasso, and Marilena Daquino.
-2023.
-"From ontology design to user-centred interfaces for music heritage."
+- main-publication: "Giulia Renda, Marco Grasso, and Marilena Daquino (2023).
+From ontology design to user-centred interfaces for music heritage.
 In Proceedings of AIUCD 2023.
 Preprint available at: https://arxiv.org/abs/2306.12973v1"

 ---